priya48011/cybersecurity/Threat Hunt Scenarios/Unauthorized Local User Creation Report.md

 ### 3. Searched the `DeviceLogonEvents` Table to detect if user logged in

-On 2025-09-15T17:19:09.7487224Z, 'labuser' logged in to 'hacker' account for the first time, followed by multiple login attempts but no suspicious activity finds out.
+On 2025-09-15T17:19:09.7487224Z, User logged in to 'hacker' account for the first time, followed by multiple login attempts but no suspicious activity finds out.

 **Query used to locate events:**